Sharkri/todo-list/README.md

 # Todo List

 ## Summary
 This is a responsive Todo List application that uses Firebase to store todos and projects.
-You will need to sign up/in to your account to use Firebase.
-Todos and projects are synced across accounts and devices, so you can access them from anywhere.
+You can either create an account to use, or continue as a guest.

 > See it live here: [todo-list-4aa13.web.app/
 ](https://todo-list-4aa13.web.app/)